 POLICIES & PROGRAMMES FOR NON-FARM SECTORS

 As the exams are getting nearer, the pressure is getting higher.
-But worry not Learning Session is right here with a new update on the Rural banking paper of Certified Associate of the Indian Institute of Bankers 2022.
-We have the latest notes, updates & classes of all the CAIIB subjects for the candidates aspiring to sit for CAIIB this December 2022 at the IIBF exam centres.
+But worry not Learning Session is right here with a new update on the Rural banking paper of Certified Associate of the Indian Institute of Bankers 2023.
+We have the latest notes, updates & classes of all the CAIIB subjects for the candidates aspiring to sit for CAIIB the upcoming June 2023 at the IIBF exam centers.

-You can get the access to the CAIIB lectures, epdf notes, mock tests for your exams at the lowest prices here:
+You can get access to the CAIIB lectures, epdf notes, and mock tests for your exams at the lowest prices here:

 - Android App: IIBF LEARNING CENTER